 How to diagnose low sperm count?

 Diagnosing low sperm count requires a semen analysis test.
 A semen analysis is performed after 2-3 days of abstinence to assess sperm concentration, motility, and morphology.
-And the results below 15 million sperm per ml indicate oligospermia.
+Results below 15 million sperm per ml indicate oligospermia.

 Conclusion